khadas/krescue/docs/README_how_to_make_simple_krescue_image_xz.md

-# How-to make simple krescue image xz format
+# HOW TO make .xz krescue images

-Krescue can accept two types of installation image
+Krescue can accept two types of installation images.

-+ first way is simple raw image compressed by xz/gz/zst/..
++ raw images compressed with xz/gz/zst/..
-+ another one is advanced kresq container
++ advanced .kresq container

-XZ format its simplest and easiest way if u need make image just for special board
+# WHY .xz file-format for krescue

+The .xz format is the most efficient modern compression algorithm in existence, producing the smallest possible compressed file-sizes.

+However in the case of an SBC with limited CPU power, krescue requires the developer to prepare their .xz images for multi-threaded decompression.

+.xz images are interoperable with third party decompression tools, retaining our commitment to the open source effort.

 ## Basic image requirement

-+ image must works same from EMMC and SD        - REQUIRED
++ image must be bootable from EMMC and SD       - REQUIRED
 + free image spaces must zeroed	                - OPTIONAL
-+ image size must me minimal and optimal        - OPTIONAL
++ image size must be minimal and optimal        - OPTIONAL
-+ must provide next bootup for other systems by this sequence USB -> SD -> EMMC               - OPTIONAL
++ must provide boot-order for other systems in this sequence USB -> SD -> EMMC            - OPTIONAL
-+ os logo splash - stored on first partition at root / folder as splash.bmp its just simple raw or gzipped bmp file       - OPTIONAL
++ os logo splash - stored on first partition in root / folder as splash.bmp a simple raw or gzipped bmp file will do      - OPTIONAL
-+ LABEL tag file - stored on first partition at root / folder as LABEL its just simple plain text contain os name    - OPTIONAL
++ LABEL tag file - stored on first partition in root / folder as LABEL a simple .txt file containing the os name     - OPTIONAL
-+ use one universal uboot images as bootloader  - OPTIONAL https://dl.khadas.com/Firmware/uboot/mainline/README.txt
++ use one universal uboot image as bootloader   - OPTIONAL https://dl.khadas.com/Firmware/uboot/mainline/README.txt
-+ post write auto resizable image               - OPTIONAL
++ post-write auto resizable image               - OPTIONAL

-## Krescue image requirement for XZ image type
+## Krescue image requirement for .xz image type

-+ must have meta description	about board name , os name, basic description, etc. - REQUIRED
++ must have meta description about the board name, os name, basic description, etc.  - REQUIRED
-+ suitable for mt decompression                 - REQUIRED
++ suitable for multi-threaded decompression     - REQUIRED

 ## Krescue image name requirement